Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC4846477/

-• Type: Systematic review with clinical guideline implications.
+• Study type: Systematic review with practice guidelines.

 6. González-Muñoz A, et al. PBM as adjunctive therapy for chronic musculoskeletal pain (2023)